-Hal: I never believed it.
+HC: I never believed it.
 I had this philosophy.
-We’ve been fighting for sexual freedom and god damn it let’s have some.
+We’ve been fighting for sexual freedom and, goddamn it, let’s have some.
 And so what?
 If you don’t like it, look the other way.
 Do something else.
 Do what you want to do.
 Don’t bother with it.
-All along it’s been a matter of that, you know, that people are so incensed and concerned about what homosexuals are doing are simply telling me that they are god damned jealous because they’re not gettin’ enough themselves.
+All along it’s been a matter of that, you know, that people are so incensed and concerned about what homosexuals are doing are simply telling me that they are goddamned jealous because they’re not gettin’ enough themselves.

-Eric: What was the Seven Committee?
-And I should tell you that a few people have spoken very fondly of the Seven Committee and they haven’t quite explained it so I thought I’d go to the source and find out what the Seven Committee was.
+EM: What was the Seven Committee?
+And I should tell you that a few people have spoken very fondly of the Seven Committee and they haven’t quite explained it, so I thought I’d go to the source and find out what the Seven Committee was.

-Hal: The Seven Committee is the name of a group that the… within the Mattachine Society comprised of a good many of its board of directors at the time and two or three others.
+HC: The Seven Committee is the name of a group that the… within the Mattachine Society comprised of a good many of its board of directors at the time and two or three others.
 We set it up to arrange social events.
-And we did it because we said we’d been fighting, we are fighting, for sexual freedom, then god damn it, let’s have some.
+And we did it because we said we’d been fighting, we are fighting, for sexual freedom, then, goddamn it, let’s have some.
 Within responsible limits.
 So we had some overnight weekend outings down in the redwoods, in Big Sur country.
 And we had maybe a thing or two up at somebody’s ranch or something up in the Guerneville area and district.
 Sometimes we even had a few little things in some of our own apartments or quarters or facilities here in the city.
 And they were just mainly, well, they were sort of all-night fuck, suck, and circle jerks.
-And we often had cooked food, like beef stew or a pot of American chili or something you could make a big one dish pot out of.
+And we often had cooked food, like beef stew or a pot of American chili or something you could make a big, one-dish pot out of.